Batesburg-Leesville, South Carolina: Library

 Batesburg-Leesville has a public library, a branch of the Lexington County Public Library.

 Media

 Newspapers

 Batesburg-Leesville is served weekly by The Twin-City News, which specifically focuses on local news, as well as that from immediately surrounding areas (mostly Gilbert and Monetta).
 It minimizes national or world news.
-The Twin-City News was established in 1925 and is Batesburg-Leesville's oldest continuously operating business.
+The Twin-City News was established in 1925 and is Batesburg-Leesville's 2nd oldest continuously operating business (the oldest being Barr-Price Funeral Home established at Barr Funeral Home in 1890).

 The town is also served by The State newspaper, which circulates amid most of the state.

 In 2007, Lexington County Chronicle and The Dispatch-News began appearing at town stores and business to complement their subscribers in the area.
 This newspaper covers all county governments, state, national, and international news, to the extent such news concerns Lexington County residents.

 Radio

 Batesburg-Leesville has only one radio station transmitting from within its borders, WBLR 1430 AM.
 However, Batesburg-Leesville is in range of several radio stations broadcasting from the surrounding areas, including: